OpusCapita/fsm-workflow/crud-editor/src/components/Actions/Readme.md

 Arguments types and corresponding editors
 --------------
-Action editor supports the following types of parameters.
-Types are defined in `paramsSchema` field in `action` object.
+Action editor supports the following types of parameters and provides corresponding editor components.
+Types of parameters are defined in `paramsSchema` field of `action` object.

 | Type        | Component           | Notes  |
 | ------------- |-------------|-----|